Written and Created by PaperCraftCentral Susan

 ~written on a college campus wall

-First I stamped the woman's image with black permanent Stazon ink on a piece of Whisper White cardstock.
-Then I took my set of Stampin' Pastel chalks (sadly, no longer available but I am keeping mine forever) and a foam tipped applicator (they look almost exactly like an eyeshadow applicator) and carefully coloured the dress with soft strokes.
+First I stamped the woman's image with black permanent Stazon ink on a piece of Basic White cardstock.
+Then I took my set of Stampin' Pastel chalks and a foam tipped applicator (they look almost exactly like an eyeshadow applicator) and carefully coloured the dress with soft strokes.

 Chalked cards can evoke long term memories.
 I was once sent a gorgeous Christmas card of a Madonna and child that was beautifully enhanced with chalks (thanks again, Carla).
 Her beautiful work made me want to try out this medium as soon as I could.